vsrixyz/ontology/ontology.md

 ## Collecting the elements

----

-## Collecting the elements
 Collect all the concepts that need definition in a single place.
 Features that need names, language that's unclear, or anything else that's confusing.

 ---

 ## Start here

-1. Create a board in Miro, Figjam, or any other [[collaborative whiteboard software]].
-Or use this Figjam template.
+1. Create a board in Miro, Figjam, or any other collaborative whiteboard software.
-2. Identify the participants and name a single decision maker for the Mapping, Narrative, and Terminology phases.
-(The content designer is generally the decision maker for Terminology.)
+2. Identify the participants and name a **single decision maker (DM)** for the Mapping, Narrative, and Terminology phases.
+(A content designer is typically the DM for Terminology.)
 3. Spend 3 days adding post-it notes the board by answering the *kickstart questions*.
 (This can be done asynchronously.)

 ---